slaclab/surf/protocols/jtag/README.md

     (in order to support unreliable transport).
 This limits the maximum message size that can be processed at once.
 If the transport between the XVC server and FW is reliable then `MEM_DEPTH_G` may be set to zero (no memory).

+  - `MEM_STYLE_G`: memory type (block- vs. distributed RAM) to use for the buffer memory.
+    Valid choices are: "auto", "block" or "distributed" (defaults to "auto").

 ### Ports